josemejias11/jdmqademo/README.md

-# JDM QA Demo Application
+run # JDM QA Demo Application

 A full-stack task management application with authentication built using React, TypeScript, Express, and Bootstrap.